 Ban the Box is a movement to remove the checkbox that a candidate would fill in on an application that indicates they have a criminal record.
 Currently Hawaii, Massachusetts, Minnesota, and Rhode Island have laws that say you must wait until the first job interview or later to ask about a candidate’s criminal record.
-Many more states and cities have ban the box regulations in some manner, and likely more will join the movement in the future.
+Many more states and cities have ban the box regulations in some manner.
+Eventually, many more will join the movement in the future.

 Think you can add a credit check to your employment background check?
 You may have to think again.
 Especially if you live in California, Colorado, Connecticut, Delaware, Hawaii, Illinois, Maryland, Nevada, Oregon, Vermont, or Washington.
 These states have passed legislation that limits the use of employment credit checks.
 Other states are striving to pass legislation so it’s likely more will soon follow suit.

 If you are uncertain about different background check laws, make sure to contact Trusted Employees!
 Whether you are hiring your first employee or your hundredth, our top-notch professionals got your back!